cange/namespace-js/README.md

-# Namespace.js
+# namespace-js

-Namespace.js is a lightweight JavaScript helper checking for or creating namespace objects.
+Namespace-js is a lightweight JavaScript helper checking for or creating namespace objects.
 Is compatible with all new and old browsers like IE6.

 ## Usage